Tanzu-Solutions-Engineering/tkg-lab/Readme.md

 ![TKG Lab Base Diagram](docs/tkg-lab-base.png)
 ![TKG Lab Deployment Diagram](docs/tkg-deployment.png)

-In this lab, we will deploy Tanzu Kubernetes Grid (standalone deployment model) to AWS or vSphere.
-We will additionally deploy TKG extensions for ingress, authentication, and logging.
+In this lab, we will deploy Tanzu Kubernetes Grid to vSphere, AWS, or Azure.
+We will additionally deploy TKG extensions for ingress, logging, metrics, and container registry services.

 OSS Signed and Supported Extensions:

 - **Contour** for ingress
-- **Dex** and **Gangway** for authentication
 - **Fluent-bit** for logging
 - **Cert-manager** for certificate management
 - **Harbor** for image registry
-- **Velero** for backup, via Tanzu Mission Control
+- **Velero** for backup/restore, via Tanzu Mission Control
+- **Prometheus** and **Grafana** for monitoring
+- **External DNS** as Kubernetes native way to manage DNS records

 Incorporates the following Tanzu SaaS products:

 - **Tanzu Mission Control** for multi-cluster management
-- **Tanzu Observability** by Wavefront for observability
+- **Tanzu Observability** by Wavefront for enterprise full-stack observability (via optional Bonus Lab)

 Leverages the following external services:

 - **AWS S3** as an object store for Velero backups
-- **AWS Route 53** as DNS provider
+- **AWS Route 53** or **GCP Cloud DNS*** as DNS provider
 - **Okta** as an OIDC provider
 - **Let's Encrypt** as Certificate Authority

 Additional OSS components not supported by VMware
-- **External DNS** as Kubernetes native way to manage DNS records
 - **Elasticsearch and Kibana** for log aggregation and viewing

 ## Goals and Audience